Censorship and prohibitions in works of art of the modern era

 Photo: Private

-Doris Lehmann: There was no one-size-fits-all recipe for designing a controversial image, i.e. a work of art that made a vivid contribution to the resolution of a dispute.
+Doris Lehmann: There was no one-size-fits-all recipe for designing a controversial image, i.e., a work of art that made a vivid contribution to the resolution of a dispute.
 Back then, disputes were not emotionless; artists are only human.
-The results were therefore just as varied as the people involved, the respective circumstances and the trigger.
-There are two clearly distinguishable ways of conducting a dispute: either a pictorial polemic detail was integrated into a work of art, such examples can even be found in commissioned works.
-Or an entire object was created in response to the dispute.
-The spectrum ranges from a complex allegorical painting to a drawing enclosed with a letter to a printed artist's pamphlet.
-There were also anti-criticisms, i.e. works of art that were produced in response to a previous controversial painting.
+The results were therefore as varied as the people involved, the respective circumstances, and the trigger.
+There are two clearly distinguishable ways of conducting a dispute: on the one hand a pictorial polemic detail was integrated into a work of art – these examples can even be found in commissioned works – and on the other hand an entire object was created in response to the dispute.
+The spectrum ranges from a complex allegorical painting to a drawing enclosed with a letter as well as a printed artist's pamphlet.
+There were also anti-criticisms, i.e., works of art that were produced in response to a previous controversial painting.

 Pictorial representations of dogs are also frequently used as a motif for criticism.
 What significance did they have in pictures?

 Doris Lehmann: Dogs are an ambiguous motif.
 When they were used in polemic images, their depictions are part of a moral-philosophical tradition that goes back to the disrespectful and shameless criticism of Cynics such as Diogenes and Zoilos.
-As outsiders to society, Cynics did not abide by its rules and pointed out social ills.
-The proverb "The dog is bold in his dung", which can be traced back to the humanist Erasmus of Rotterdam, justified Rembrandt's depiction of a dog doing his business, for example.
+As outsiders to society, Cynics did not abide by its rules and pointed out social evils.
+The proverb “The dog is bold in his dung”, which can be traced back to the humanist Erasmus of Rotterdam, justified Rembrandt's depiction of a dog doing his business, for example.
 The associated statement was: my critic is not an authority on art, even if he thinks he is.
 Such a comment may not have been noble, but it was clear.

 The Good Samaritan by Rembrandt (1633),